amitxv/PC-Tuning/docs/post-install.md

     ```bat
     bcdedit /set nx AlwaysOff
     ```

-    > [!WARNING]
-    > Disabling DEP may negatively impact security.
-Users should assess the security risk involved with modifying the mentioned setting.

 - Configure the operating system name, it is recommended to set it to whatever Windows version you are using such as ``Windows 10 1803`` for clarity when dual-booting.
 The partition label can also be renamed similarly for clarity